FAQs

 Any other credentials?

-I am a Certified Treasury Professional (CTP) and a Licensed School District Treasurer.
+I am a Certified Treasury Professional (CTP) and held a School District Treasurer License (expired June 30, 2023).

 What is your philosophy on government?